Travis Richter

-Travis Brandon Richter (born November 3, 1981 in Albany, Georgia) is an American musician, singer and record producer.
-He is known for being the vocalist and guitarist of the band From First to Last and the lead vocalist of The Color of Violence and The Human Abstract.
+Travis Brandon Richter (born November 3, 1981, in Albany, Georgia) is an American musician, singer and record producer.
+He is known for being a vocalist and guitarist in the band From First to Last and the lead vocalist of The Color of Violence and The Human Abstract.
 He is also a record producer (I Set My Friends on Fire, Snails, Lil Zubin, Etc.) and in 2018 cofounded a music venue in Los Angeles, CA called "1720", with Alex Alereza (Nekrogoblikon) and Brett Powell (The Human Abstract).

 Musical career

 From First to Last (2002–2010, 2013-present)

 Richter was the original guitarist/screamer of post-hardcore band From First to Last, and was featured on every release by the band, both albums and music videos.
 After being with the band from the beginning, From First to Last announced that Richter and the band had parted ways due to artistic differences;

 Not long after his departure, the band announced their indefinite hiatus after eight years of touring and four full-length albums.

 Upon the bands reformation, Richter rejoined the band as guitarist and scream vocals.